1lann/cete/README.md

 Cete is a simple, lightweight abstraction layer of [Badger](https://github.com/dgraph-io/badger) for  use in your Go programs.
 It's great for cases where you need a fast, on-disk, embedded database.

-The database is easy to use and powerful.

 **This is just a personal hobby project, I may not maintain this!
 I just wanted to make my own database for fun.**

+Here's a short example to show how easy to use the database is:

 ```go
 package main